-Tubing: Check if the tubing is attached properly and check if there are visible cracks, holes etc in the tubing
+Tubing: Check if the tubing is connected properly and/or if there are visible damages in the tubing.

 Probe defect: In rare cases the consumable might have a defect if the above methods didn’t solve the problem.
 Have a look under the stereoscope onto the probe reservoir if you see any cracks or chipped parts please contact your FluidFM distributor sending a detailed written description of the problem.

 More information is available in the latest version of ARYA (when operating the BOT, press F1 to access directly to it).

 We have joined forces with Harvard's Wyss Institute.